Skip to main content

 • Metabolism in Human Nutrition

-• Fundamentals of Sport and Exercise Performance *
+• Fundamentals of Sport and Exercise Physiology

-*Fundamentals of Sport and Exercise Performance
+• Fundamentals of Sport and Exercise Biomechanics

 Year 3

-• Biomechanics of Sport and Exercise Performance*
+• Biomechanics of sport and exercise performance

-• Applied Aspects of Sport and Exercise Performance
+• Applied Exercise Physiology

-• Physiology of Sport and Exercise Performance
+• Data Analytics in Sport and Exercise Performance

 • Nutrition for Sport and Exercise Performance